Nicholas DiLorenzo joined Rosenberg & Estis, P.C. in 2020 and is Of Counsel with the firm’s Tax Incentives & Affordable Housing Department.

 - Submitted an application for, and received pre-certification from City Planning of, the first transfer of development rights by contribution to the West Chelsea Affordable Housing Fund.

-- Represented private purchaser of $5.05 million apartment in Four Seasons Private Residences New York, Downton Condominium.
+- Represented private purchaser of $5.05 million apartment in Four Seasons Private Residences New York, Downtown Condominium.

 - Secured a Certification of No Harassment for the board of a 71-unit Upper East Side condominium.